Western Peak 2 (3,220 m) and Western Peak 3 (3,185 m)

-The extreme sports leave us wonderful landscapes and experiences.
-From Renclusa you must leave the Aneto and Maladeta Oriental route to the left, and go up the small valley that in an easterly direction brings us closer to the hill and the peaks of Paderna.
-It will turn progressively to the left to enter the Alba basin and decisively attack the Alba pass, a very steep and obligatory gap.
-Once at the top, access to Western Peak 2 is via a delicate ascending journey that sometimes requires taking off your shoes.
-The ascent of Western Peak 3, the closest to the hill, is delicate, with an aerial "grimpada" and supported by granite blocks (IIº).
-Descent along the same route.
+Extreme sports offer us breathtaking landscapes and unforgettable experiences.
+From Renclusa, leave the Aneto and Eastern Maladeta route to the left and ascend the small valley heading east towards the pass and the Paderna peaks.
+Gradually turn left to enter the Alba basin and decisively tackle the steep and unavoidable Alba Pass.
+Once at the top, access to Western Peak 2 involves a delicate ascending traverse that may require removing your footwear.
+The climb to Western Peak 3, closest to the pass, is technical, with exposed and sustained granite block climbing (Grade II).
+Descend via the same route.

 Discover Maladeta

-Itinerary 10 must be followed until near the access channel to the Alba pass.
-The adjacent canal on the right quickly leads to the nice spire.
-Descent along the same route.
+Follow Itinerary 10 until near the couloir leading to Alba Pass.
+The adjacent couloir on the right quickly leads to this charming pinnacle.
+Descend via the same route.

 Winter activities